z1bc/document-template-utility/README.md

 # REACT Developer Recruitment

 We are hiring REACT developers.
 To apply, please develop a basic version of the Document Template Utility.
 Your code does not have to be fully functional.
 Any Pull Requests will be considered.
-Please read the README document in details.
-For questions, please submit an issue in the repo.
+Please read the README document in detail.
+For questions, please submit as issues in the repo.

 # Document Template Utility